Blackpool F.C.

-Founded in 1887, the club played home games at Raikes Hall and the Athletic Grounds before moving to Bloomfield Road in 1901.

-The club were founder members of the Lancashire League in 1889 and were invited into the Football League Second Division in 1896.
+Founded in 1887, the club formerly played its home games at Raikes Hall and the Athletic Grounds before moving to Bloomfield Road in 1901.
+Blackpool were founder members of the Lancashire League in 1889 and were invited into the Football League Second Division in 1896.
 They failed re-election in 1899 but had their Football League membership reinstated the following year.
+From 1923 onwards, Blackpool have worn the tangerine shade of orange shirts, traditionally accompanied by white shorts and tangerine socks.

 Blackpool remained in the Second Division until they won the league title in 1929–30, though they were relegated after three seasons in the First Division.
 Promoted again in 1936–37, the club entered a golden period under the stewardship of long-time manager Joe Smith.
-Blackpool lost the 1948 and 1951 FA Cup finals before winning the competition in 1953, in the so-called "Matthews Final", in which they beat Bolton Wanderers 4–3, overturning a 3–1 deficit in the closing stages of the game.
+Blackpool lost the 1948 and 1951 FA Cup finals before winning the competition in 1953, the so-called "Matthews final", in which they beat Bolton Wanderers 4–3, overturning a 3–1 deficit in the closing stages of the game.
 That same year, four Blackpool players were in the England team which lost against Hungary at Wembley.
 In the 1950s they had four top-six finishes in the First Division, with their best position being runners-up to Manchester United in 1955–56.
 In 1956, Stanley Matthews was the inaugural recipient of the Ballon d'Or.